nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ## Introduction

 YAMOM is a lightweight, simplified Module Organizer and Manager application that provides simple and intuitive interface for timetable organization.
 YAMOM is designed for users who are proficient in Command Line Interface (CLI).
-Module data in YAMOM is correct as of 1 Oct 2022.
+Module data in YAMOM is for AY22/23 and is correct as of 1 Oct 2022.

 ## Table of Contents